hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/9-graphics/index.md

                     - (decompression should happen)
             - enlarging causes pixellation
             - support transparency so can be used on any background.
+    - for the web
+        - can be stored in many formats
+        - easy to produce
+            - can be output from many apps
+        - created from 2 dimentional arrays of pixels
+        - can display many colors
+            - depending on bits per pixel
+        - can display gradients / grayscales
+        - photo realistic
+        - can edit to be more attractive
+        - can easily translate to dot format
+            - printers / CRTs
+        - can be used in simple animations
+            - eg: animated GIFs
+        - can compress to reduce loading times

 - file formats
     - files